tldr-pages/tldr/pages/common/direnv.md

 > Shell extension to load and unload environment variables depending on the current directory.
 > More information: <https://github.com/direnv/direnv>.

-- Grant direnv to load the given .envrc:
+- Grant direnv permission to load the specified .envrc:

 `direnv allow`